mwouts/itables/_sources/apps/shiny.md

 ## DT

 Before ITables v2.4.0, the Jupyter Widget had some limitations compared to the direct HTML implementation.
-The widget should now be up to par with the HTML version, however you can still use `HTML(DT(...))` if you only want to _display_ the table:
+The widget is now on par with the HTML version, however you can still use `HTML(DT(...))` if you only want to _display_ the table:

 ```python
 from shiny import ui